 Head coach Nikola Popovic’s men will hope to hoist another Western Conference championship trophy on Saturday when they host OKC Energy FC at 7:30 p.m.
 CT inside Children’s Mercy Park.
 Tickets for the Western Conference Final are available at SeatGeek.com or at the stadium box office prior to kickoff, and the match will stream live on SportingKC.com.

 Leading up to Saturday’s showdown, SportingKC.com is offering a position-by-position look at this dynamic Rangers squad while shining the spotlight on one goalkeeper, defender, midfielder and forward.
-Part three focuses on the midfield corps, which boasts a rich mix of Sporting KC Academy products and senior internationals.
+The fourth and final part focuses a deep stable of attackers led by the red-hot Kharlton Belmar.

 The Supporting Cast

 “Strength in numbers” is the mantra up top.
 SPR head coach Nikola Popovic has a wealth of attacking options at his disposal, with 20-year-old sparkplug Nansel Selbol (nine goals, two assists) and the talismanic Lebo Moloto (seven goals, four assists) ranking second and third on the club’s scoring charts.

 Selbol, a product of the Sporting KC Academy, leads the USL in scoring among players aged 20 and under.
 Whether he starts or comes on as a high-energy substitute — as he has done in the first two playoff games — Selbol’s movement and pace make him a constant danger in the final third.